camclendenin/RESTMan/README.md

 ### Set Up

 Open RESTMan.plist within your project.
+This file will be used to generate all of the endpoints used in your API.

-#### Base URL
+##### Base URL
 For `Base URL`, set the value as the base url of your applications web service.

   ![Example plist](https://dl.dropbox.com/s/hem7iggve7688gs/rest-machine-screen1.png)

-#### Endpoints
+##### Resources

 Define all of your endpoints via `Resources`.
-Add a new row for each resource used in your web service.
-Resources should be defined in the singular form.
+Add a new row for each resource in your web API that you want to use.
+Here is an example:

+    user#users

+The *first* part before the `#` defines the way you want to reference the object throughout your project.
+The *second* part **after** the `#` should be the corresponding path name used by your API.
+In the example above, this will allow to refer refer to USER when using RESTMan, meanwhile under-the-hood RESTMan will generate URLs that use the `/users` path.

   ![Example plist](https://dl.dropbox.com/s/cl2yy3ofopcqw1n/rest-machine-screen2.png)

-If your web service uses the plural form of a resource, use a *#* followed by the plural form.
-For example:

-    story#stories

-Or...

-    you#can/also/use/nested/paths
+In addition, RESTMan can support different kinds of nested paths.
+For example, if your APIs path for login is something like `/auth/users/login`, where it is just a serious of nested paths with no IDs, you could do something like this.

+    session#auth/users/login

+This would allow to make the following call using RESTMan...

+    [RESTMan createObjectOfType:SESSION parameters:loginCredentials success:^(id responseData) {
+        // get token from response data, ect...
+    } failure:^(NSString *errorMessage) {
+        // handle invalid credentials, ect...
+    }];

+For nested paths that combine 2 resources, use the RESTMan class methods that accept *nested* and *root* object types.
+See the documentation in RESTMan.h for the details, or just jump right in and start using it bc it's awesome.

 #### Modify build phases